-5. Carefully lift the hard drive straight up, about one inch, and disconnect the black cable from the white connector on the hard drive.
-Note: Leave the other end of the cable attached to the logic board.
+5. Lift the hard drive straight up, about one inch, to access the connector shown below.
+Disconnect the black connector from the side of the hard drive.
+Note: Do not disconnect the other end of the cable from the board.

-6. Using your fingers, or a flat-blade screwdriver, disconnect the drive data cable and power cable from the hard drive.

-7. Lift the hard drive up and out of the midplane assembly.Important: Return this hard drive to Apple in the packaging provided.
+6. Disconnect the drive data cable and power cable from the hard drive.
+Lift the hard drive up and out of the midplane assembly.
+Important: Return this hard drive to Apple in the packaging provided.